Tell me a little bit about ARTA

 Q. How safe will I be?

-A. Although whitewater rafting is an inherently dangerous activity, we take many precautions to increase your safety, well-being, and peace of mind.
+A. Although whitewater rafting is an inherently dangerous activity, we take many precautions to increase your well-being and peace of mind.
 We are very experienced, prepared and safety-conscious.
 Thorough safety procedures are explained prior to embarking and at various times during the trip.
 Coast Guard approved life jackets are worn at all times on the river.
-Our guides are all trained in first aid and CPR and a complete first aid kit is carried on each trip.
+Our guides are all trained in first aid and CPR, and a complete first kit aid along with a satellite texting device or Satellite phone is carried on each trip.
 We want you to relax and enjoy your vacation without undue worry so if you are concerned about your safety, please call us so we can recommend the appropriate trip.

 Q. How strenuous are the trips?